Hurler syndrome

-Hurler syndrome, also known as mucopolysaccharidosis Type IH (MPS-IH), Hurler's disease, and formerly gargoylism, is a genetic disorder that results in the buildup of large sugar molecules called glycosaminoglycans (GAGs) in lysosomes.
+Hurler syndrome, also known as mucopolysaccharidosis Type IH (MPS-IH), Hurler's disease, and formerly gargoylism, is a genetic disorder that results in the buildup of large sugar molecules called glycosaminoglycans (also called GAGs, formerly mucopolysaccharides) in lysosomes.
 The inability to break down these molecules results in a wide variety of symptoms caused by damage to several different organ systems, including but not limited to the nervous system, skeletal system, eyes, and heart.

 The underlying mechanism is a deficiency of alpha-L iduronidase, an enzyme responsible for breaking down GAGs.
 Without this enzyme, a buildup of dermatan sulfate and heparan sulfate occurs in the body.
 Symptoms appear during childhood, and early death usually occurs.
 Other, less severe forms of MPS Type I include Hurler–Scheie syndrome (MPS-IHS) and Scheie syndrome (MPS-IS).

 Hurler syndrome is classified as a lysosomal storage disease.
 It is clinically related to Hunter syndrome (MPS II); however, Hunter syndrome is X-linked, while Hurler syndrome is autosomal recessive.